Cost of Private Divorce Mediation

 Some of these factors can also affect whether it makes sense to use an attorney-mediator or one who has expertise in the financial aspects of divorce or in interpersonal conflict resolution and/or couples therapy.

-In addition to these case-considerations, other factors could affect the cost of private mediation, such as:
+In addition to hourly fees and circumstances that can make mediation take longer, other factors could affect the cost of private mediation, such as:

 Some private mediators or mediation services will quote a flat rate after an initial evaluation of your case.
 There are also companies that offer flat-rate packages for divorce mediation services in some states, without having to evaluate your situation.
 The price for either type of flat-rate package is typically between $4,000 and $5,500, though it can go higher in complex cases.